-- (i) Subject to Sections 25.3(b), a charged Person and their representative, must attend a Tribunal hearing at the date, time and place/forum (including by video or telephone conferencing) notified by the Controlling Body. - (ii) Any Football Official, Player, parent or guardian of a Player must appear before the Tribunal if requested to do so by the Controlling Body or Tribunal. - (iii) In respect of a Tribunal hearing: - (A) the Chairperson may excuse a Person from appearing at a Tribunal hearing if the Chairperson is satisfied that the Person is suffering from an injury or medical condition that will reasonably prevent that Person's attendance; - (B) any Person, including a charged Person's representative, who wishes to attend a Tribunal hearing via video or telephone must first seek the prior approval of the Controlling Body (except where video or telephone conferencing is the forum fixed by the Controlling Body); - (C) the Controlling Body or Tribunal may, at any time prior to the Tribunal hearing, vary the date, time and place/forum of the Tribunal hearing and upon doing so, must advise all directly interested parties of such variation; and - (D) if a Person issued with a Notice of Charge or Notice of Breach, or that Person's representative, fails to appear at a Tribunal hearing at the notified date, time and place/forum, the Tribunal may proceed to hear and determine the matter and impose any sanction in the absence of that Person or that Person's representative or postpone the Tribunal hearing provided that Section 25.5 will apply to the Person for the period of any postponement (as if the Person was suspended).
+- Subject to Section 25.3(c)(ii), the following persons must attend a Tribunal hearing at the date, time and place/forum (including by video or telephone conferencing) notified by the Controlling Body: - (A) the charged Person and their representative; - (B) any Football Official, Player, parent or guardian of a Player if requested to do so by the Controlling Body or Tribunal; - (C) any person nominated and permitted to give evidence under Section 25.3(e); - (D) a Disciplinary Officer nominated by a Controlling Body under Section $\frac{24(a)}{a}$. - (ii) In respect of a Tribunal hearing: - (A) the Chairperson may excuse a Person from appearing at a Tribunal hearing if the Chairperson is satisfied that the Person is suffering from an injury or medical condition that will reasonably prevent that Person's attendance; - (B) any person required to attend a tribunal hearing under Section 25.3(c) who wishes to attend a Tribunal hearing via video or telephone must first seek the prior approval of the Controlling Body (except where video or telephone conferencing is the forum fixed by the Controlling Body); - (C) the Controlling Body or Tribunal may, at any time prior to the Tribunal hearing, vary the date, time and place/forum of the Tribunal hearing and upon doing so, must advise all directly interested parties of such variation; and - (D) if any person who is required to attend a Tribunal under Section 25.3(c), fails to appear at a Tribunal hearing at the notified date, time and place/forum, the Tribunal may proceed to hear and determine the matter and impose any sanction in the absence of that person or postpone the Tribunal hearing provided that Section 25.5 will apply to a charged Person for the period of any postponement (as if the charged Person was suspended).